vsoch/vsoch.github.io/_posts/2019/2019-10-20-askci-discourse-cluster.md

 This comes down to <a href="https://github.com/hpsee/discourse-cluster/blob/master/export_posts.py" target="_blank">exporting posts</a> using the discourse API, creating a container to run a Jupyter notebook for with dependencies that I need, and then exporting data to json to generate (much better) d3 plots.
-I wanted to answer these questions for <a href="https://ask.cyberinfrastructure.org/" target="_blank">AskCyberinfrastructure</a>, and I well knew that I didn't have much data, so it would be a first analysis that might be re-run as the community grows over time.
+I wanted to answer these questions for <a href="https://ask.cyberinfrastructure.org/" target="_blank">AskCyberinfrastructure</a>, and I knew that I didn't have much data, so it would be a first analysis that might be re-run as the community grows over time.

 > If you have a community with a lot of data, I think you can generate some awesome plots, and should give it a try!